Fiyinfoluwa-awe/darey.io-pbl/Project17_Implementing_CICD_Pipeline_for_Terraform_using_jenkins.md

-# IMPLEMENTING CICD PIPELINE FOR TERRAFORM USING JENKINS
+# IMPLEMENTING CI/CD PIPELINE FOR TERRAFORM USING JENKINS

 I will be implementing  a seamless CI/CD pipeline for Terraform using Jenkins int this project, enabling automated testing, deployment, and management of infrastructure-as-code with ease.